The Cartels and Leniency Review: Switzerland

-- COMCO shall finally ensure that the fine is proportional in order to prevent a market exit of the undertaking.
-In any case, the fine is capped at 10 per cent of the cumulative turnover realised in Switzerland during the preceding three financial years.
+- Finally, COMCO must ensure that the fine is proportional to prevent a market exit of the undertaking.
+In any case, the fine is capped at 10 per cent of the group turnover that the undertaking realised in Switzerland during the preceding three financial years.

-Furthermore, the CartA provides for fines for other violations in cartel matters.
-Based on Article 50 CartA, an undertaking that violates an amicable settlement, an enforceable decision of COMCO or a decision by either the Federal Administrative Court or the Federal Supreme Court can be fined up to 10 per cent of the turnover it achieved in Switzerland during the preceding three financial years.
-Based on Article 52 CartA, an undertaking that fails to fully provide information or produce documents can finally be charged up to 100,000 Swiss francs.
+The CartA provides for fines for other violations in cartel matters.
+Pursuant to Article 50 of the CartA, an undertaking that violates a settlement, an enforceable decision of COMCO or a decision by either the Federal Administrative Court or the Federal Supreme Court can be fined up to 10 per cent of the turnover it achieved in Switzerland during the preceding three financial years.
+In accordance with Article 52 of the CartA, an undertaking that fails to fully provide information or produce documents can be charged up to 100,000 Swiss francs.

-In a government cartel investigation that was opened with COMCO's approval, the Secretariat may order and conduct unannounced dawn raids and seizures of evidence.
-The Secretariat's search team has the right to search business premises as well as private residences.
+In a formal investigation, the Secretariat may order and conduct unannounced dawn raids and seize evidence.
+The Secretariat's search team has the right to search business premises and private residences.
 When seizing evidence, the search team has the right to inspect documents and electronic files.
-With respect to electronic files, all data that can be accessed from within the searched premises may be searched.
+In relation to electronic files, all data that can be accessed from within the searched premises may be searched.

-During a dawn raid, the persons concerned have an obligation to passively endure the search and must not obstruct any investigative activity.
+During a dawn raid, the employees are obliged to passively endure the search and must not obstruct any investigative activity.
 Access to rooms, containers and IT systems that are covered by the search warrant must be granted.
-Refusal to do so may constitute an offence according to the Swiss Criminal Code and may be considered as aggravating circumstances when assessing the sanction.
+Refusal to do so may constitute an offence according to the Swiss Criminal Code and may be considered aggravating circumstances in relation to the sanction.

-The persons concerned have an obligation, in principle, to disclose information and documents upon specific request.
-However, there is no obligation to actively participate in the search unless a leniency has been filed.
-In either case, the persons concerned may invoke the protection of attorney–client privilege to preclude an actual search of documents and data carriers by the search team.
-The attorney–client privilege applies to documents produced by independent attorneys admitted to the bar and thus permitted to represent parties before Swiss courts.
-In contrast, work products of in-house counsels are not covered by the attorney–client privilege.
-Besides the possibility of invoking attorney-client privilege, objections to the search may also be raised by asserting another professional privilege, the private nature of the data, or any other search prohibition to arrange for sealing of documents and other records.
-The objection must be raised immediately or at the latest at the end of the search.
+The employees have a general obligation to disclose information and documents upon specific request.
+However, there is no obligation to actively participate in the search unless a leniency application has been filed.
+In either case, the employees may invoke the protection of attorney–client privilege to preclude an actual search of documents and data carriers by the search team.
+Attorney–client privilege applies to all documents produced by independent attorneys.
+Work products of in-house counsels are not covered by attorney–client privilege.
+In addition, objections to the search may be raised by asserting professional privilege, the private nature of the data, or any other search prohibition to arrange for the sealing of documents and other records.
+The objection must be raised immediately or, at the latest, at the end of the search.

-Considering the above, undertakings are advised to prepare for the unlikely event of a dawn raid.
-It is advisable to appoint an internal dawn raid response team consisting of a team leader (who ideally is a member of the in-house legal department), a member of management and an internal IT specialist.
+Undertakings are advised to prepare for the possibility of a dawn raid.
+It is advisable to appoint an internal dawn raid response team consisting of a team leader (ideally a member of the in-house legal department), a member of management and an internal IT specialist.
 In addition, an external competition law specialist may be appointed as a contact person who is able to arrive on the premises on short notice in the event of a dawn raid.
-Additionally, it is advisable to establish dawn raid guidelines, whereby it is typically useful to have a short version for reception staff and a more comprehensive version for the internal dawn raid response team.
-Important topics to be addressed in the more comprehensive version of such guidelines are: (1) the composition of the dawn raid response team and contact details of any external lawyer; (2) description of the steps to be followed during a dawn raid, such as the immediate decision on whether a leniency application shall be filed; (3) codes of conduct during a dawn raid, such as the principle that the officers conducting the dawn raid should be accompanied at all times and that the dawn raid should not be obstructed; and (4) a description of the competences of the officers, such as an outline of which type of files may be searched and seized.
+Additionally, it is advisable to establish dawn raid guidelines.
+Generally, it is useful to have a short version for reception staff and a more comprehensive version for the internal dawn raid response team.
+Important topics to be addressed in the more comprehensive version of such guidelines are: (1) the composition of the dawn raid response team and contact details of any external lawyer; (2) description of the steps to be followed during a dawn raid, such as the immediate decision on whether a leniency application shall be filed; (3) codes of conduct during a dawn raid, such as the principle that the officers conducting the dawn raid should be accompanied at all times and that the dawn raid should not be obstructed; and (4) a description of the areas of competence of the officers, such as an outline of the types of files that may be searched and seized.
 As a further preparatory element, the dawn raid response team and further employees affected by a dawn raid should be trained on how to behave and what steps to take during a dawn raid.

-- elimination of an unlawful restraint of competition;
+- the elimination of an unlawful restraint of competition;

 - an injunction against an unlawful restraint of competition;